pshanoop/dotfiles/README.md

 You should run `:PlugInstall` to install all Vim plugins.
 Some additional utilities are required in your `$PATH`, like `flake8` for python, etc.

+### Alacritty

+Alacritty is a great terminal emulator.
+It's super lightweight, very responsive, and has all the features I need.
+It also has extremely good defaults.

+It's config format is also very readable.
+Since they provide a sample file, I just used `vimdiff` to compare my own to the sample one (which has all the defaults commented out).

+The diff makes any settings that I've customised stand out very easily, and also figuring out if some value is the default or not.

 Manual commands
 ---------------